 Where to get help

 Australia does not have an Embassy or Consulate in Palau.
-You can obtain consular assistance from the nearest Australian Embassy which is in Micronesia:
+You can obtain consular assistance from the nearest Australian Embassy which is in the Federated States of Micronesia:

 Australian Embassy, Pohnpei

 See the High Commission/Embassy/Consulate-General website for information about opening hours and temporary closures that may affect service provision.

 If you are travelling to Palau, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.